CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (c) the risk is allocated to him by the court on the ground that it is reasonable in the circumstances to do so.

->In the same vein as attribution, relevance of encoding Mistake Risk and its Allocation, based on certain probabilistically anticipated "States of Mistake" in AAS context under AALE process.
+>In the same vein as _**attribution, relevance of encoding Mistake Risk and its Allocation, based on certain probabilistically anticipated "States of Mistake" in AAS context under AALE process.**_

 ### § 155.
 When Mistake of Both Parties as to Written Expression justifies Reformation

 Where a writing that evidences or embodies an agreement in whole or in part fails to express the agreement because of a mistake of both parties as to the contents or effect of the writing, the court may at the request of a party reform the writing to express the agreement, except to the extent that rights of third parties such as good faith purchasers for value will be unfairly affected.

->This is an example of mitigation vs exacerbation: relevance of encoding pre-emption of Contract Writing shortcomings and/or sub-processes to expedite their Writing Reformation based on language oriented machine learning, in AAS context under AALE process.
+>This is an example of _**mitigation vs exacerbation: relevance of encoding pre-emption of Contract Writing shortcomings and/or sub-processes to expedite their Writing Reformation based on language oriented machine learning, in AAS context under AALE process.**_

 ### § 157.
 Effect of Fault of Party Seeking Relief

 A mistaken party's fault in failing to know or discover the facts before making the contract does not bar him from avoidance or reformation under the rules stated in this Chapter, unless his fault amounts to a failure to act in good faith and in accordance with reasonable standards of fair dealing.

->This link in particular to the sub-processes of attribution to a responsible human, and regarding the human cognitive process of "Failure to Know", to the AAS+AALE combined systems ability to consistently self-monitor, report & correct parameters of actions conducive to a "State of Mistake" in particular discrepancies between human cognition / belief and AAS "truth" about evolving states of affairs.
+>This link in particular to the _**sub-processes of attribution to a responsible human,**_ and regarding the human cognitive process of "Failure to Know", to the AAS+AALE combined systems ability to consistently _**self-monitor,**_ report & correct parameters of actions conducive to a "State of Mistake", in particular _**discrepancies between human cognition / belief and AAS "truth" about evolving states of affairs.**_

 ### § 158.
 Relief Including Restitution